yteau/Yteau/README.md

 - 👯 I’m looking to collaborate on  : never mind!
 - 🤔 I’m looking for help with  : ALL!
 I begin!;)
 - 💬 Ask me about ...
-- 📫 How to reach me:  Linkedin or email.
+- 📫 How to reach me:  Linkedin, email or Facebook at Thérèse du Farçou.
 - ⚡ Fun fact:
 -->